5 best payment gateway and online payment systems 2025

 Why is takepayments a top contender for my business?

-takepayments offers a hosted payment gateway which provides a secure checkout page, so customers end up on a separate site to make payment, but the on the plus side the gateway is customisable.
-You can make it match your aesthetics and branding, helping create a seamless checkout experience.
-It’s also compatible with over 50 shopping cart plugins, so you should be able to integrate your chosen one easily.
+takepayments offers a hosted payment gateway that provides a secure, customisable checkout page.
+So, while your customers will be redirected to a separate site to make their payment, you can make it match your site’s branding, helping create a more seamless checkout experience.
+It’s also compatible with over 50 shopping cart plugins, so you should be able to easily integrate with your preferred option.

-takepayments’ online portal provides extensive data in detailed reports, so you can monitor your transactions as they happen.
-You get support via phone, email, live chat, and a knowledge centre – all it’s missing is a user forum – just not 24/7 (contact hours are 8am to 7pm on weekdays, 8am to 6pm on Saturdays, and 9am to 5pm on Sundays).
-If you take sales at all hours you’ll want to cast your eye over to Worldpay.
+takepayments’ online portal can provide you with extensive data through detailed reports, and you can monitor your transactions as they happen.
+You get an impressive range of support via phone, email, live chat, and a knowledge centre – all it’s missing is a user forum – just keep in mind it’s not availvable 24/7 (contact hours are 8am to 7pm on weekdays, 8am to 6pm on Saturdays, and 9am to 5pm on Sundays).
+If you take sales at all hours, you’ll want to cast your eye over to Worldpay.

 Josh Neuman, founder of Chummy Tees, says: